wweronika/multistrange_particles/README.md

 chop_v1:
 - Made a minor bug fix but other than that this is identical to the one in Dominic's branch

+chop_v2-0-1a:
+- Fixed bug when plotting fitting function with Weronika's latest upload (chop_v2-0-1 in Weronika's branch)
+- Save function still does not work
+- auto_cuts() not in use